karthichockalingam/Capestone/README.md

 # Build

-run the makefile using the 'make' command which should produce the executable 'parking'
+run the makefile using the `make` command which should produce the executable `parking`

 # Rubric